Say My Name (Breaking Bad)

 "Say My Name" (originally titled "Everybody Wins") is the seventh episode of the fifth season of the American television crime drama series Breaking Bad, and the 53rd overall episode of the series.
 Written and directed by Thomas Schnauz, it aired on AMC on August 26, 2012.

-The title of the episode is a phrase repeatedly spoken by Walt (Bryan Cranston) during his encounter with Declan (Louis Ferreira).
+The title of the episode is repeated by Walt (Bryan Cranston) during his encounter with Declan (Louis Ferreira).

-This episode marks Jonathan Banks's final Breaking Bad appearance.
-Banks and Bryan Cranston both received high praise from critics for their performances.
-Banks later returned as Mike Ehrmantraut for the Breaking Bad prequel spin-off, Better Call Saul, and starred as a series regular, in addition to the sequel film El Camino: A Breaking Bad Movie.
+The episode marks the final series appearance of Jonathan Banks as Mike Ehrmantraut, though he reprised the role in Better Call Saul and El Camino.

 Plot

 Walter White, Jesse Pinkman, and Mike Ehrmantraut meet with Declan, their Phoenix-based competitor.
 Instead of agreeing to Declan's offer to purchase the heisted methylamine for $15 million in exchange for removing Walt's blue meth from the drug market, Walt offers a counterproposal: to sell his superior product through Declan's distribution network in exchange for a substantial share of the business and a one-time, $5 million payment to Mike for his share.
 Declan initially refuses but accepts after realizing Walt is the infamous Heisenberg.

 Walt avoids Jesse's attempts to leave with his share of the money.
 Meanwhile, Mike learns through the bugs that the DEA has a search warrant for his house.
 He stashes a car with a go bag with cash, a passport, and a gun in an airport parking lot.
 When Hank and Steve Gomez search his house, they find nothing.
 Later, Hank instructs Steve to follow Mike's attorney, Dan Wachsberger, catching him in the act of depositing the illegal drug cash.

 Jesse confronts Walt and demands his share of the money.
-Walt angrily accuses Jesse of having nothing in his life, but his attempts to manipulate Jesse fail, and he ultimately leaves without his money, angering Walt further.
+Walt cruelly accuses Jesse of having nothing in his life, but his attempts to manipulate Jesse fail, and he ultimately leaves without his money, angering Walt further.
 Walt is forced to cook his next batch of meth with Todd, who proves to be much more subordinate and better at following orders than Jesse.
-Pretending to be distraught over Skyler White, Walt visits Hank at his office and manages to remove the bugs, but overhears Gomez telling Hank that they have arrested Dan and that he plans on telling everything he knows about Mike.
+Pretending to be distraught over Skyler, Walt visits Hank at his office and manages to remove the bugs, but overhears Gomez telling Hank that they have arrested Dan and that he plans on telling everything he knows about Mike.
 Walt frantically calls Mike, who is at a park with his granddaughter Kaylee, and tells him the DEA is coming for him.
 Upon the arrival of the police, Mike is forced to flee the park without saying goodbye to Kaylee.